yosefrow/prometheus-docker-demo/README.md

 The Grafana main dashboard can be reached by visiting the url of the service ie. http://localhost:3000

+The default user and admin are

+- User: admin
+- Password: 1234

 ## Ensuring Persistence

 A data volume is created for the service in order to persist Grafana data after the container is removed.